CONTRIVED PICTURES

 WHAT TO ASK WHEN YOU LOOK

-My own rule of thumb in recognizing contrived images is to go through a series of questions that starts with my immediate reaction: ‘Nice, but…’ Then I go:
+My own rule of thumb in recognizing contrived images is to go through a series of questions that starts with my immediate reaction: ‘Nice, but…’ So I go:

 Contrast this question with the reaction whose premise is not recognizing lack, but rather what’s there already, such as rich color, bold contrast, or straight composition.
 If some ‘opposite’ is not there, a paradox that’s not a mere cliché, then what you’re looking at is a contrived picture.